 Have you ever needed a solicitor? … What exactly does a solicitor do? … What do you need to know if you find yourself dealing with one?

-These questions are relevant to us all, and yet – with all the dramatized portrayals we see in fiction – many people still misunderstand what Solicitors are actually paid to do …
+These questions are relevant to us all, and yet – with all the dramatised portrayals we see in fiction – many people still misunderstand what Solicitors are actually paid to do …

 Nick Bates has practiced primarily as a litigation solicitor since he qualified in December 1976, and he was based in Haywards Heath and – later – Camberley before ultimately settling into Basingstoke in 1981.